wu-lee/rushkoff-archive/docs/_articles/evolution-has-direction.md

 It's also hard for people to contend with the likely possibility that we are simply overadvanced fungi and bacteria hurtling through a galaxy in cold, meaningless space.
 But just because our existence may have arisen unintentionally and without purpose doesn't preclude meaning or purpose from emerging as a result of our interaction and collaboration.
 Meaning may not be a precondition for humanity as much as a by-product of it.

-Ir>s important to recognize that cvolut1on at its best 1s a team

-sport.
-As Darwin,s later, lesser known but more important

-works contend, survival of the fittest is a law that applies not as

-much to individuals as to groups.
-Likewise, most great leaps for-

-ward in human civilization, from the formation of clans to the

-building of cities, have been feats of collaborative effort.

-Increased survival rates are as much a happy side effect of good

-collaboration as its purpose.
+It's important to recognize that evolution at its best is a team sport.
+As Darwin's later, lesser known but more important works contend, survival of the fittest is a law that applies not as much to individuals as to groups.
+Likewise, most great leaps forward in human civilization, from the formation of clans to the building of cities, have been feats of collaborative effort.
+Increased survival rates are as much a happy side effect of good collaboration as its purpose.

 If we could stop thinking of 'meaning' and 'purpose' as arti-